-It bears repeating that when it comes to SD Cards there are three things to look at physical size, format, and speed.
-And of course this applies when it comes to buying a microSD card for the Raspberry Pi 2 or 3.
-So lets take a look at each before we give you our top picks of the best memory cards for Rasperry Pi.
+When it comes to memory cards, it bears repeating that there are three things to look at; physical size, format, and speed.
+And of course, this applies when it comes to buying a microSD card for the Raspberry Pi 2 or 3.
+So, let’s take a look at each factor before we give you our top picks of the best memory cards.

-How fast a SD card can move data is rated by a class number from 2-10.
-With 2 being the slowest and 10 being the highest.
+How fast an SD card can move data is rated by a class number from 2-10, with 2 being the slowest and 10 being the highest.

 Class 10 SD cards are used in video equipment since they can transfer data quickly with no buffering.

-One last note is that many people in the RasPi community recommend getting a SD card that utilises Wear Leveling.
+One last note is that many people in the RasPi community recommend getting an SD card that utilises Wear Leveling.

-Wear leveling is when the same spot on an SD card is not written over when there is free space to write to.
-This extends the life of an SD card since multiple spots are written to and from instead of the same open spot over and over again.
+Wear levelling is when the same spot on an SD card is not written over when there is free space to write to.
+This extends the life of an SD card since multiple spots are written to and from, instead of the same open spot over and over again.